EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 # Liquid Ajax Cart — for Shopify

-Liquid Ajax Cart — a Javascript library that lets you build an AJAX cart using Liquid templates.
+Liquid Ajax Cart — a Javascript library that lets you build an AJAX cart using Liquid templates:

-##### 1. Create a liquid section for AJAX cart with a `data-ajax-cart-section` container:
+##### 1. Create a liquid section for an AJAX cart with a `data-ajax-cart-section` container

 ```liquid
 {% comment %} sections/ajax-cart.liquid {% endcomment %}